Sexual Assault Prevention Tips

 Sexual assault can happen in any circumstance.
 And it’s never your fault, no matter what.
 However, there are precautions you can take to lower your risk of becoming a victim.

-It’s essential to identify specific trigger factors that might make someone a more appealing target- then suggest ways to lower the risk of being targeted.
+It’s essential to identify specific trigger factors that might make someone a more appealing target- and then suggest ways to lower the risk of being targeted.
 These steps can significantly decrease the chances of harm coming your way.

 Set Clear Boundaries When Communicating